-Day 14, March 29: Yongkola to Bumthang
+Day 14, November 20: Yongkola to Bumthang

-Today we back-track to the valley of Chhume, Bumthang, with the occasional stop for birds, mammals, and scenery.
-If we haven't yet found a Ward's Trogon, we'll make a final attempt before leaving the Yongkhola region.
+Today we back-track to the Bumthang region with the occasional stop for birds, mammals, and scenery.
+If we haven't yet found a Ward's Trogon, we'll make a final attempt before leaving the Yongkola region.
 Since today is roughly the reverse of Day 11, we'll have another chance for clear skies and magnificent views in Thrumsingla Pass.